lenatran/japan_hostels/README.md

 ![png](reports/figures/ratings_wordcloud.png)

-- This word cloud simply depicts critics' and travelers' approval and satisfaction with hostels in Japan.
+- This word cloud simply depicts travelers' approval and satisfaction with hostels in Japan.

 ## Conclusion
 It is clear that hostels in Japan are a travel housing option that shouldn't be overlooked.
 Their close proximity to city centers, low cost, value for your money, and customer satisfaction are all more than enough reason for any traveler to look into, whether they're on a budget or not.
 Happy traveling.